Statistical analysis of periodic data in neuroscience: Background

 A convenient way to analyse the data from periodic stimulation experiments is to take the Fourier transform of the measured signal.
 The amplitude of the response at the stimulation frequency (and its harmonics - integer multiples of the stimulation frequency) is a precise and well-isolated index of the brain's response (see Figure \ref{fig:fourierexplain}a,b).
 Fourier spectra comprise both amplitude and phase information that can be expressed in polar coordinates (Figure \ref{fig:fourierexplain}c), or equivalently as complex numbers with real and imaginary components (Figure \ref{fig:fourierexplain}d).
-In many studies the phase information is routinely discarded, and statistical comparisons are performed on the amplitude data (or equivalently power or signal-to-noise ratios) only (e.g. Liu-Shuang et al., 2014; Afsari et al., 2014; Hou et al., 2020; Itthipuripat et al., 2014; McFadden et al., 2014; Smith et al., 2017; Vanegas et al., 2015; note this is a non-exhaustive selection of recent studies).
-Typically researchers wish to test the experimental hypothesis that a signal is present against the null hypothesis that it is absent, or they wish to know if signals differ between two (or more) experimental conditions.
+In many studies the phase information is routinely discarded, and statistical comparisons are performed on the amplitude data (or equivalently power or signal-to-noise ratios) only \citep[e.g.][note this is a non-exhaustive selection of recent studies]{Liu-Shuang2014, Afsari2014, Hou2020, Itthipuripat2014, McFadden2014, Smith2017, Vanegas2015}.
+Typically researchers wish to test the experimental hypothesis that a signal is present against the null hypothesis that it is absent, or they wish to know if responses differ in amplitude and/or phase between two (or more) experimental conditions.
 However, there are several objections to using univariate statistics to answer these questions, as will be demonstrated below.
-An alternative is to use multivariate statistics, which take into account both the amplitude and phase information (represented as real and imaginary Fourier components).
+An alternative is to use multivariate statistics, which take into account both the amplitude and phase information (represented as real and imaginary Fourier components in a Cartesian space).
 Multivariate methods have the advantage that they are more sensitive to weak signals, and therefore offer increased statistical power relative to univariate methods for typical applications (detecting the presence of a signal, or comparing multiple signals).

-For pointwise and pairwise comparisons, Hotelling's \(T^2\) statistic (Hotelling, 1931) is a multivariate extension of the T-test.
+For pointwise and pairwise comparisons, Hotelling's \(T^2\) statistic \citep{Hotelling1931} is a multivariate extension of the T-test.
 For the one-sample case, the test statistic is defined as:

 where \emph{N} is the number of observations, \(\bar{x}\) is the multivariate sample mean, \(\mu\) is the point of comparison, \(C^{-1}\) is the inverse covariance matrix, and \('\) denotes vector transposition.
 Conceptually, the \(T^2\) statistic extends the univariate T-statistic by incorporating the covariance between the dependent variables.
 Two-sample and paired variants are also available, and the test can be applied with an arbitrary number of dependent variables (though here only the bivariate case will be considered).